 With the announcement of New Telecom Policy'99 (NTP), the opportunities

-in the area of communicationand broadcasting are expected to grow
+in the area of communication and broadcasting had grown

 rapidly.
-Internet Service Providers (ISP) licenses have been given
+Internet Service Providers (ISP) licenses were given

-to private sector, which will boost Internet & IT development
+to private sector, which boosted Internet & IT development

 in the country.
 Private investments in telecom sector in value added

-Internet Service Provider (ISP) have been permitted to set up international
+Internet Service Provider (ISP) were permitted to set up international

 gateways and to hire bandwidth on International Satellites.
 This